hperaza/Kermit-180/README.md

 |Printer control|No|

 ## Quick start guide
-1. Start Kermit at the PC and setup it accordingly, the following settings were used with C-Kermit 9.0.302 under Linux:
+1. Start Kermit at the PC side and setup it accordingly, the following settings were used with C-Kermit 9.0.302 under Linux:
 `set line /dev/ttyUSB1`   (or whatever line your machine is connected to)
 `set speed 19200` (this is the default for the Z280RC quad-serial board under RSX280)
 `set attributes off`